Kven language: Alphabet

-24 letters are known to be used in native Kven words, with some additional letters used when using words from other languages like Norwegian and English (including C, W, and Å).
+25 letters are known to be used in Kven vocabulary.
+Some additional letters are used when using words from other languages like Norwegian and English (including C, W, and Å).
 Words taken directly from Norwegian (For instance titles) retain the Norwegian use of Æ and Ø, instead of turning them into Ä and Ö.

 Comparison to Standard Finnish

 According to Katriina Pedersen, most differences with Kven and Standard Finnish are in vocabulary, for example Finnish auto 'car', in Kven is piili (from Norwegian bil).